alpinelinux/alpine-backup/README.md

 have an extension and need to be executable.
 If you need to run these scripts in a specific order you should prefix them with a number like `10-scriptname`.

+### Minimal setup

+The `profiles/` directory contains some default profiles which can be used to setup basic back-ups.

+At the minimum, you want to add the `backup-sync` script in the `post-package.d` directory to actually upload the backup archive to the remote server in the homedir of the user provided in `rbu.conf`.

+`backup-list` can be placed in the `pre-package.d` directory to generate a list of files that are being backed up, which will added to the log.

 ### Encryption

 To make sure the backups are safe we use openssl encryption option provided by